 This analysis reveals competitive buyers that provide major demand for

 Russia’s top 5 consumer export products.

-The biggest Russian imported consumer product by value is refined petroleum oils.
-Russia’s 4 other leading consumer exports are coal, gold, petroleum gases, and items made from hot-rolled iron or non-alloy steel.
+The biggest Russian imported consumer product by value is petroleum gases.
+Russia’s 4 other leading consumer exports are refined petroleum oils, coal, fertilizer mixes and gold.

 Here are the main international customers for

 Russia’s exported petroleum gases: Japan (19.8% of total), mainland China (15.8%), France (10.2%), Poland (7.4%), Spain (6.7%), South Korea (6.2%), United Kingdom (5.5%), Netherlands (4.6%), Belgium (4.5%), and Ukraine (4.4%).

 Russia’s exported refined petroleum oils: Netherlands (20.9% of total), United States (7.5%), mainland China (5.6%), Türkiye (5.4%), South Korea (4.4%), Germany (3.4%), France (3.2%), Malta (also 3.2%), Belgium (3.1%), and Greece (3%).